zoopx-labs/zpx-lp-vault/PROJECTIONS.md

 # ZoopX – TVL Growth Projections

-This document outlines the Hub & Spoke liquidity vault architecture, phased roadmap, and projected Total Value Locked (TVL) growth for the first six months post‑launch.
+This document outlines the Hub & Spoke liquidity vault architecOur six-month projection follows a clear, three-phase growth plan.
+We will launch by bootstrapping an initial **~1.2M OP** from protocol-owned liquidity.
+As we activate public incentives and smart rebalancing over the first three months, we project scaling to **~7.25M OP in TVL** across the Superchain ecosystem.
+The subsequent three months are focused on aggressive expansion to new chains and integrating external order flow, driving growth to our six-month target of **~25M OP in TVL**.
+This will be achieved by combining a yield boost with expansion into major EVM and non-EVM networks, all powered by our smart liquidity routing to the Hub Vault.
+This data-driven roadmap, centered on our capital-efficient Hub & Spoke architecture, provides a clear path to establishing ZoopX as a core piece of cross-chain infrastructure.ure, phased roadmap, and projected Total Value Locked (TVL) growth for the first six months post‑launch.
 Assumptions use conservative benchmarks from Aave v3 (Optimism), Curve, Velodrome, and DefiLlama averages for deposit behavior.

 ## 1. Hub & Spoke Architecture